samhuk/trew-component-starter/README.md

 I found that the existing starters out there lacked one or more of the above listed aspects that I believe are necessary for a medium to large scale web application.
 I felt like it would be convenient if there was a starter that didn't compromise on detail.

 ## Setup
-Find all occurances of "trew-starter" and replace with your desired service name.
+Find all occurances of "trew-component-starter" and replace with your desired service name.

 ## Scripts